GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 {% Aside %}

 Are you already using the Reporting API with the `Report-To` header?
-Chrome is transitioning to a new version of the Reporting API, which replaces `Report-to` with `Reporting-Endpoints`; consider migrating to the new version.
+Chrome is transitioning to a new version of the Reporting API, which replaces `Report-To` with `Reporting-Endpoints`; consider migrating to the new version.
 Check out [Migrate to Reporting API v1](/reporting-api-migration) for details.